-The Syriac language is a variety of Aramaic, the lingua franca of much of the Near East from about 7th century BC until the 7th century AD.
-Aramaic was thus also the the language spoken by Jesus, and as the Syriac script superseded the Aramaic script over the first four or five centuries AD, Syriac became the official script of Christianity wherever Aramaic was spoken — a large and diverse area that included modern-day Syria, Israel/Palestine, Lebanon, Iraq and parts of Turkey and Iran.
+The Syriac language is a literary variety of Aramaic, the lingua franca of much of the Near East from about seventh century BCE until the seventh century CE.
+Aramaic was thus also the language spoken by Jesus, and as the Syriac script superseded the Aramaic script over the first four or five centuries CE, versions of Syriac became the official scripts of Christianity wherever Aramaic was spoken.

-As Eastern Christianity expanded it took the Syriac script eastwards, establishing communities in India (the Saint Thomas Christians), among the Mongols in Central Asia, and in China, which became home to a thriving community under the Tang dynasty from the seventh to the ninth century.
-Between the ninth and fourteenth centuries, the Church of the East was, in terms of sheer acreage, the world’s largest Christian church, and the Syriac script appears in an astonishing number and variety of documents of the time.
+As Eastern Christianity expanded, it took the Syriac script eastward, establishing communities in India (the Saint Thomas Christians), among the Mongols in Central Asia and in China, which became home to a thriving community under the Tang dynasty from the seventh to the ninth century.
+Between the ninth and fourteenth centuries, the Church of the East was, in sheer acreage, the world’s largest Christian church, and the Syriac script appears in an astonishing number and variety of documents of the time.

-As the de facto script of learning, Syriac was the script used for many of the documents of early Judaism and many translations of works translated from Arabic, in addition to Christian hagiographies, chronicles, and numerous theological works.
+As the de facto script of learning, Syriac was used for many of the documents of early Christianity and many translations of works from Arabic, in addition to Christian hagiographies, chronicles and numerous theological works.

 But having a script whose fate is tied to a religion is both a strength and a potential weakness.
 The rise of Islam saw Syriac replaced by Arabic in much of the Middle East, and when the Ming Dynasty overthrew the Mongols, Christians were expelled from China.

 Today, then, the Syriac script is in an ambiguous position.
-It is still the active liturgical script of many communities in the Middle East (Syriac Orthodox, Assyrian Church of the East, Maronite, Syrian Catholic and Chaldaean Catholic), Southeast India (including adherents of those churches as well as the SyroMalabar and Syro-Malankara Catholic churches), and wherever Syrians have established religious communities overseas, especially in Europe, Australia and the Americas.
-As such it enjoys a protected status within the church, like Siddham in Shingon Buddhism, for example, or Coptic.
-Moreover, the wealth of historical documents in Syriac makes them an important field of study, so unlike other endangered alphabets, the cultural freight of Syriac is unlikely to be lost.
+It is still the active liturgical script of many minority communities in the Middle East, southeast India, and wherever Syrians have established religious communities overseas, especially in Europe, Australia and the Americas.
+As such, it enjoys a protected status within the church, and moreover, the wealth of historical documents in Syriac makes them an important field of study – so unlike other endangered alphabets, the cultural freight of Syriac is unlikely to be lost.

 General Script, Language, and Culture Resources